-Responsibilities: Provides overall direction for the budget of the department, human resources, and overall operations of the Service,
+a.
+Responsibilities: Provides overall direction for the budget of the department, human resources, and overall operations of the Service. to the Performance Improvement and Patient Safety of the Psychiatry Clinical Service.

 5. Attending Responsibilities (Psychiatrists, Psychologists):

 Overall direction of clinical care is the responsibility of the supervising attending clinical staff of the Psychiatry Clinical Service.
 Specific attending job descriptions are maintained in the SFGH Psychiatry Clinical Service Job Description Manual, (Refer to Appendix C).